|Colors:||Blue, White, Black, Cream, Tabby, Torti, Bi-Color, Calico|

 These cats are decently patient, so they are suitable for smaller children as well.
 They can be a bit shy around louder children, though.
 Don’t be surprised if they flee when children get a bit rowdy.

 Does This Breed Get Along with Other Pets?

 Typically, yes.
 They get along with other cats and dogs just fine.
 However, they are not particularly good with smaller animals.
-They have a significantly high prey drive.
-They will hunt and harm smaller animals, including rabbits.
+These cats have a significantly high prey drive and will hunt and harm smaller animals, including rabbits.
 You should watch them with other, smaller animals.

 They do require a bit of socialization, though.
 They can be a bit skittish around dogs and cats if they aren’t used to them.
 Introducing them to other cats and dogs early in their life can help this.

 Things to Know When Owning a Manx Cat

 The Manx has the same dietary requirements as every other cat.
 They require a balanced amount of protein, vitamins, and minerals.
 Water should always be available.
 To keep their coat healthy, they should eat plenty of omega-3 fatty acids to keep their coat thick and healthy.
 Taurine is also essential for their heart health as well.

 Any high-protein cat food should be suitable.

 These cats are quite energetic.
 They like playtime and will probably get into plenty of trouble.
 However, besides playing with them, they don’t necessarily need much human involvement in their exercise.
 We recommend having plenty of toys around the house so that they can play as they need to.